 It can be intimidating.
 You're a new plant parent, so take a deep breath.
-It is supplying fresh oxygen and removing those air pollutants.
-This new indoor plant is also helping calm your senses, unlike a newborn baby or a new puppy that will keep you up at night!
+The amazon rainforest Bromeliads are a great starter to help you get acclimated to a growing green thumb.
 The best indoor plant for beginners is a Guzmania Bromeliad.
 It comes in a variety of flower colors that will give you that tropical feel and inspire a luau on your balcony!

 Feed It What?

 Bromeliads can be fed our organic fertilizer once per month for optimum growth and health.
 Follow the directions on the label.
 Otherwise, if you have orchid food, mix it at 1/2 strength and water in or spray the foliage and growing medium which would likely be an orchid bark or orchid mix because they need good drainage and air flow.
 When fertilizing, don't get the fertilizer in the urn or tank.
 The fertilizer salts will build up and burn the plant.
 Keep the fertilizer in the plant medium.
 Fertilize Bromeliads indoors only in the spring and summer and let it get some rest in the fall and winter months.
 All plants need a few months of down time (just like you do!)